ldaniels528/euler/README.md

 This is a hobby project where I've decided to take on completing the problems on the [Project Euler](https://projecteuler.net/) web site.
-Feel free to take a look at the problems that I've implemented here in Scala; however, you may want to try your hand at the problems yourself before looking at my solutions.
+Feel free to take a look at the solutions to the problems that I've implemented here in Scala; however, you may want to try your hand at the problems yourself before looking at my solutions.

 ### Build Requirements